fosteruk/mzen/README.md

   - Define document structure as a set of fields and embedded documents
   - Built-in validators
     - required
-      - field must be present (null is accepted)
+      - field must be present
     - notNull
     - notEmpty
-      - An empty value is any falsey value
   - Specify default values
     - Default value is used when an attempting to insert an document with an undefined field which has a default value
   - Type-casting